staking-foundation/diva-dao/Community-Guidelines.md

 **The voting period is set to 5 days** as of the time of this writing.

-After such period has elapsed, considering **a valid quorum of 10M D-DIVA** (as of the time of this writing) has been met and the correspondent voting threshold has been exceeded the proposal shall be considered passed and will become a DAO Resolution
+After such period has elapsed, considering **a valid quorum of 10 Million D-DIVA Tokens** (as of the time of this writing) has been met and the correspondent voting threshold has been exceeded the proposal shall be considered passed and will become a DAO Resolution

 ## Section 8.
 DAO Resolutions